Understanding the Link Between Traumatic Brain Injury (TBI) and Addiction in Athletes

 Call 24/7: (800) 714-0340

-Traumatic Brain Injury and Substance Addiction Treatment
+Traumatic Brain Injury and Substance Addiction Treatment at Pure Recovery

 Pure Recovery Intensive Brain Health Program

-• Therapeutic Community Programs and Support Agencies
+• – Support through Therapeutic Community Programs and various support agencies.

 Call us toll-free at (800) 714-0340 to find out more about our Traumatic Brain Injury TBI and Addiction Treatment Program in southern California.